3D modeling the Matterhorn mountain with drones

 |5 hours 40 minutes

 Pix4D worked with senseFly, Drone Adventures and Mapbox to create this unique model.

 Before dawn, part of the Drone Adventures team carried the senseFly eBee drones to the summit of the mountain.
+The eBees are ideal for large projects, as their maximum flight time is 50 minutes.
 At the same time, another team worked on mapping a lower part of the mountain.

 After a total flight time of 5 hours and 40 minutes, and a total of 2,188 images captured, the mountain was captured.

 Once the images were captured, the Pix4D team stepped in to recreate the mountain in 3D.